Factbox: Getting out of gas - the sold and scrapped projects

 Commercial coal generation at the Drax power station in Yorkshire ended in March and the rest of the units run on biomass.

-Swedish utility Vattenfall (VATN.UL) said this week it would explore the possible sale of a Dutch gas-fired power plant as it focuses on phasing out fossil fuels.
-L1N2MY0UI
+Swedish utility Vattenfall said this week it would explore the possible sale of a Dutch gas-fired power plant as it focuses on phasing out fossil fuels.
+[L1N2MY0UI]

 CCS

-With Norwegian energy firm Equinor (EQNR.OL), it is developing a 900 megawatt gas-fired power plant equipped with carbon capture technology (CCS) at Peterhead in Scotland.
+With Norwegian energy firm Equinor, it is developing a 900 megawatt gas-fired power plant equipped with carbon capture technology (CCS) at Peterhead in Scotland.

 SSE and Equinor also plan to develop two low-carbon power stations in North Linconshire, comprising carbon capture and storage (CCS) technology, and a hydrogen-fuelled power station.